BCDA-APS/bluesky_training/docs/source/reference/_create_conda_env.rst

     <details>
     <summary>More about conda virtual environments</summary>

-    A virtual environment gives your control over the suite of installed packages and insulates you from any system software updates.
+    A virtual environment gives you control over the suite of installed packages and insulates you from any system software updates.
 It is likely that you will have more than one conda environment available.
 Each of these has a complete installation of Python with a suite of packages.
 The suite